monodot/knowledge-base/_articles/systemd.md

 ## Paths and locations

+For the full up-to-date list of paths searched by _systemd_, see `man 5 systemd.unit`, and see the list of System Unit Search Paths and User Unit Search Paths.

 ### System unit files

 To manually add a new unit file (i.e. a new service that you want systemd to manage), add it into `/etc/systemd/system`, e.g.: